 The main collection of the museum consists of folk art materials from Japan and other parts of the world assembled by Dr. Yuasa, some of the prehistoric materials excavated from the ICU campus, and other works of art and historical objects.
 One goal of the museum is to enrich the collections, and changes in exhibitions will include new acquisitions.

-●Trailer Movie: [Welcome to the Yuasa Museum!] (link to youtube)
+●Introduction video: [Welcome to the Yuasa Museum!] (link to YouTube)

 |1974||May 31||Establishment of the ICU Museum was planned as one of the 25th Anniversary projects.|